team-mayes/atesa/docs/the_config_file.rst

 ``resample``

 	A boolean.
-If True, aimless shooting will NOT be performed, and instead the existing aimless shooting data found in *working_directory* are used to produce a new output file based on the settings of the current ATESA job.
-The primary usage of this option is to add additional CVs to the output file without needing to repeat any sampling.
+If True, aimless shooting will NOT be performed, and instead the existing aimless shooting data found in *working_directory* are used to produce new output files based on the settings of the current ATESA job.
+The primary usage of this option is to add additional CVs to the output files without needing to repeat any simulations.
 Default = False

 ``degeneracy`` **‡**